biolink/biolink-model/docs/index.md

          * [GeneToGeneHomologyAssociation](GeneToGeneHomologyAssociation.md) - A homology association between two genes.
 May be orthology (in which case the species of subject and object should differ) or paralogy (in which case the species may be the same)
          * [PairwiseGeneToGeneInteraction](PairwiseGeneToGeneInteraction.md) - An interaction between two genes or two gene products.
 May be physical (e.g. protein binding) or genetic (between genes).
 May be symmetric (e.g. protein interaction) or directed (e.g. phosphorylation)
              * [PairwiseMolecularInteraction](PairwiseMolecularInteraction.md) - An interaction at the molecular level between two physical entities
+     * [GeneToPathwayAssociation](GeneToPathwayAssociation.md) - An interaction between a gene or gene product and a biological process or pathway.
      * [GeneToPhenotypicFeatureAssociation](GeneToPhenotypicFeatureAssociation.md)
      * [GenotypeToDiseaseAssociation](GenotypeToDiseaseAssociation.md)
          * [GenotypeAsAModelOfDiseaseAssociation](GenotypeAsAModelOfDiseaseAssociation.md)